Gizra/Gizra-Way-Book/pm/billing-for-pms.md

 Review means:

-1. Going over the hours making sure nothing seems out of the ordinary \(wrong submission of hours, or some nasty Productivity bug\)
+1. Going over the hours making sure nothing seems out of the ordinary \(wrong submission of hours, or some nasty Productivity bug\).

 2. Making sure the titles of the issues seem right, without spelling mistakes, or titles that are not client-friendly "Starting at window to think about the problem" is better replaced with "Planning of solution".